-As the number of electronically controlled functions increase, a reference architecture for vehicle functionality, or "Function Architecture", becomes necessary to meet fast introduction of new functionality and to manage different variety of vehicle configurations.
-A reference architecture is a set of design rules for how functions interact with each other (e.g. signalling between control functions).
+As the number of electronically controlled functions increase, an architecture for vehicle functionality, or "Function Architecture", becomes necessary to meet fast introduction of new functionality and to manage different variety of vehicle configurations.
+A function architecture is a set of design rules for how functions interact with each other (e.g. signalling between control functions).
+Also, the decomposition in subsystems should be reflected in this architecture, see 1.5.10.1.
 An older expression which is related to function architecture is cybernetics.
 Examples (from Vehicle Dynamics/Vehicle motion function domain) of modern expressions which are related are Integrated Chassis Control (GM), Integrated Vehicle Dynamics Control (Ford), Complete Vehicle Control (Volvo) and Vehicle Dynamics Integrated Management (Toyota).
 There is no exact and generally well accepted definition of such architecture.
 However, it becomes more and more essential, driven by increasing content of electronic control in vehicles.
-One way to visualize a reference architecture is given in Figure 1-13 and Figure 1-14.
+One way to visualize a reference architecture is given in Figure 1-21 and Figure 1-22.

-Figure 1-13: Concepts of a reference architecture.
+Figure 1-21: Concepts of a vehicle motion function architecture.
 Arbitrators, Coordinators (or Allocator) and Actuators are the most important architectural objects for vehicle dynamics (vehicle motion).